kzzZia/AC-FinalProject/README.md

 ## 💡 Discussions

 SecureCrypt was developed as a cryptographic web application to bridge the gap between theoretical cryptography and its practical implementation.
 With the growing demand for data privacy and secure communication, it is essential for both developers and users to understand how encryption, decryption, and hashing algorithms operate in real-world environments.
 This project aimed to demonstrate that cryptographic concepts could be implemented, tested, and interacted with through a modern, user-friendly interface.
+SecureCrypt successfully demonstrates the practical implementation of core cryptographic algorithms within a clean, responsive, and modular web application.
+It provides both functional tools for encryption and a learning platform for understanding cryptography’s role in digital security.
+Through thoughtful design, algorithm selection, and user-focused development, this project bridges the gap between cryptographic theory and real-world application.

 ### ⚙️ Application Architecture and UI Choice